iotaledger/iri/CONTRIBUTING.md

 ### Submitting A Bug Report

-To report a bug, [open a new issue](https://github.com/iotaledger/iri/issues/new), and be sure include as many details as possible, using the template.
+To report a bug, [open a new issue](https://github.com/iotaledger/iri/issues/new), and be sure to include as many details as possible, using the template.

 **Note:** Minor changes such as fixing a typo can but do not need an open issue.